Getting Started

 Good books: the Top Four, and more

-You can get a good picture of the Pagan Origins question by reading just four books:
+You can get a good picture of the Pagan Origins question by reading just four books, in order:

 Top Four